hbot07/drone-mapping-end-to-end-workflow/user_manual.md

 <img src="https://github.com/user-attachments/assets/aaf5bd08-a6fb-41ec-8aab-9a1dcff34862" alt="zoomed_out_viewport" width="500" height="225">
 <img src="https://github.com/user-attachments/assets/28fb3231-44aa-4aa4-beba-4ce98da2424d" alt="zoomed_in_roi" width="500" height="225"> <br> <br>

-**Step 9:** Specify the altitude (80 m is ideal), speed (slow speeds of 3 m/s is recommended for clear capture of images), and overlap (80% overlap in the front and sides (80/80) is recommended.
+**Step 9:** Specify the altitude (80 m is generally ideal to avoid obstacles but keep reasonably high resolution imagery), speed (slow speeds of 3 m/s or less is recommended for clear capture of images), and overlap (80% overlap in the front and sides (80/80) is recommended.
 For class specific recommendations, you can visit read [this article][1]).Click on 'Norm Mission' and then 'Normal'.

 <img src="https://github.com/user-attachments/assets/21a01ea1-84cc-4078-92fc-60c043bfb61e" alt="norm_mission" width="500" height="225"> <br>